bbauska/JS-Practical-Intro-to-JavaScript/README.md

 11 10
 ```

-Strings that do not start with a number are often NaN.
+<p>Strings that do not start with a number are often <mark>NaN</mark>.
 "10" in base 2 is 2.
 The character "a" is not
-interpreted in base 10, its value is NaN.
-The same "a" character in base 16 is 10.
+interpreted in base 10, its value is <mark>NaN</mark>.
+The same "a" character in base 16 is 10.</p>

-Hexadecimal numbers are base 16 numbers.
+<p>Hexadecimal numbers are base 16 numbers.
 Hexa means 6, and decimal means 10.
 Ten plus six
 equals sixteen, hence the hexadecimal name.
 The digits of hexadecimal numbers are 0123456789abcdef.
-The last six digits can also be in upper case yielding ABCDEF.
+The last six digits can also be in upper case yielding ABCDEF.</p>

-Number.parseInt recognizes the starting characters of a string as integer numbers, and throws away
+<p><mark>Number.parseInt</mark> recognizes the starting characters of a string as integer numbers, and throws away
-the rest:
+the rest:</p>

 ```
 1 Number.parseInt( "1234.567 89" )
 2 1234
 ```

-The dot is not a character present in integer numbers, so everything after 1234 is thrown away by
+<p>The <mark>dot</mark> is not a character present in integer numbers, so everything after
-Number.parseInt.
+1234 is thrown away by <mark>Number.parseInt</mark>.</p>

-You can also use Number.parseFloat to parse floating point.
-It parses the floating point number until
+<p>You can also use <mark>Number.parseFloat</mark> to parse floating point.
+It parses the
-the terminating space:
+floating point number until the terminating space:</p>

 ```
 1 Number.parseFloat( "1234.567 89" )